Changes are coming to this policy!

 Permission requests should make sense to users.
 You may only request permissions that are necessary to implement current features or services in your app that are promoted in your Play Store listing.
 You may not use permissions that give access to user or device data for undisclosed, unimplemented, or disallowed features or purposes.
 Personal or sensitive data accessed through permissions may never be sold.

-Request permissions to access data in context (via incremental auth), so that users understand why your app is requesting the permission.
+Request permissions to access data in context (via incremental requests), so that users understand why your app is requesting the permission.
 Use the data only for purposes that the user has consented to.
 If you later wish to use the data for other purposes, you must ask users and make sure they affirmatively agree to the additional uses.

 - Sensitive user or device data accessed through Restricted Permissions may only be transferred to third parties if necessary to provide or improve current features or services in the app from which the data was collected.
 You may also transfer data as necessary to comply with applicable law or as part of a merger, acquisition, or sale of assets with legally adequate notice to users.
 All other transfers or sales of the user data are prohibited.